Heavy rain forecast on election day

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Heavy but scattered rain was observed in the city here on Tuesday while Metrological Office predicted similar weather conditions for the next 24 hours.
+LAHORE: Heavy but scattered rain was observed in the country on Tuesday while Met office predicted similar weather conditions for the next 24 hours.

-Officials at the Metrological Department said seasonal low lay over Northwest Balochistan while monsoon currents from Arabian Sea were continuously penetrating upper and central parts of the country and likely to be continued in the coming days.
+Officials at Met said seasonal low lay over Northwest Balochistan while monsoon currents from Arabian Sea were continuously penetrating upper and central parts of the country and likely to be continued in the coming days.

-Tuesday’s highest temperature in the country was recorded at Nokkundi where the mercury reached 47°C while in Lahore it was 30°C, minimum temperature was 27.5°C and humidity level was 78 per cent.
+Tuesday’s highest temperature was recorded at Nokkundi where mercury reached 47°C while in Lahore it was 30°C, minimum was 27.5°C and humidity level was 78 per cent.

-LAHORE: Heavy but scattered rain was observed in the city here on Tuesday while Metrological Office predicted similar weather conditions for the next 24 hours.
+LAHORE: Heavy but scattered rain was observed in the country on Tuesday while Met office predicted similar weather conditions for the next 24 hours.

-Officials at the Metrological Department said seasonal low lay over Northwest Balochistan while monsoon currents from Arabian Sea were continuously penetrating upper and central parts of the country and likely to be continued in the coming days.
+Officials at Met said seasonal low lay over Northwest Balochistan while monsoon currents from Arabian Sea were continuously penetrating upper and central parts of the country and likely to be continued in the coming days.

-Tuesday’s highest temperature in the country was recorded at Nokkundi where the mercury reached 47°C while in Lahore it was 30°C, minimum temperature was 27.5°C and humidity level was 78 per cent.
+Tuesday’s highest temperature was recorded at Nokkundi where mercury reached 47°C while in Lahore it was 30°C, minimum was 27.5°C and humidity level was 78 per cent.

 Comments